gi-no/blog_mean_stack/article2.md

 ❯◉ Twitter
 ```

-Just after a minute, many project files are generated.
-Following is some of project files related to this article.
+After a minute, many project files are generated.
+The following are some of project files related to this article.

 ```
 .